 Nanotechnology has tremendous potential to revolutionize dentistry as a whole and can also introduce significant benefits to human society by improving health and presenting better use of natural resources.
 Nanomaterials and nanoparticles are likely to be cornerstones of innovative nanodental applications.
 It is believed that Nano dentistry will improve the human quality of life for the twenty-first century.

-Oral Sedation dentistry is now the most common technique used in the United States and Canada to quell patient fears.
+Oral sedation dentistry is now the most common technique used in the United States and Canada to quell patient fears.
 The technique is easy and requires no needles.
 It is as if they slept through the treatment.
 In reality, oral sedation dentistry maintains a level of consciousness in the patient for safety and cooperation.
-This local anesthetic will temporarily block pain impulses from affected teeth and gum diseases.
+This local anaesthetic will temporarily block pain impulses from affected teeth and gum tissue.

 Pediatric dentistry is a specialty that adapts techniques and procedures from general dentistry and specialties to provide primary and comprehensive preventive and therapeutic oral health care for children.
 Pediatric dentists treat a broad range of diseases in infants, children and adolescents, including those with special health care needs.